 I’ve worked on so many codebases littered with different font sizes and they’re hard to manage consistently when building and maintaining a responsive site.
 This technique sandboxes the problem in an easily understandable way.
 Let me know what you think about my solution to responsive typography in the comments below or check out an example.

-I'm a 28 year old front-end developer building new stuff at the Financial Times based in London.
+I'm a 29 year old web developer building new stuff at the Financial Times based in London.
 I specialise in crafting scalable, performance-driven code, tackle accessibility issues and keep an opinionated interest in the latest hotness.
 I like my tea robustly brewed, white and with no sugar, thanks!